scala/scala-lang/blog/_posts/2022-03-08-finding-awesome-libraries.md

 Aware of this issue, open source communities started to compile “awesome” lists of open source projects organized by topics.
 Some examples are [vinta/awesome-python](https://github.com/vinta/awesome-python), [akullp/awesome-java](https://github.com/akullpp/awesome-java), [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) and many many more (see [bayandin/awesome-awesomeness](http://bayandin/awesome-awesomeness)).

-The high number of stars of these Github repositories show how popular they are in the world of open source software.
+The high number of stars of these GitHub repositories show how popular they are in the world of open source software.

 The Scala ecosystem is no exception, it has its own very popular awesome repository.
 Created by Lauris Dzilums in 2014 and maintained by a few community members, [lauris/awesome-scala](https://github.com/lauris/awesome-scala) has accumulated more than 8.3K stargazers over 8 years.